 Ski the Haute Route

 This is the most famous ski tour in the world that traverses the Alps from Chamonix, France to Zermatt, Switzerland.
-What makes this trip unique is to ski for a week through jagged mountains carrying just a small pack.
-We’ll stay each night in a mountain hut.
+Making this trip unique is to ski through jagged mountains for a week, staying at mountain huts, and carrying just a small pack.

 Skill Level